ethanoleson/Desktop-DeepZoom-Image-converter/README.md

-To install, download "dzi-converter-install" and follow the instructions.
+To install, download "Deep-zoom-image-converter_v2.exe" and follow the instructions.
 If you work at a univeristy or institution that does not allow programs to be installed without administrator access, this install is designed to bypass it ... or so I am told (shhh).

 When you install the program, it will show up with this icon: